 - Collaborative Workflow- Review of all the multi-disciplinary models for making it construction-ready is possible as teams can create, assign issues and track through resolution in Navisworks or Model Coordination.

 - Use if BIM 360- Use of BIM 360 in Navisworks allows the accessibility of content views from Model Coordination.
 It also ensures that users are working on the same content in Navisworks as in Model Coordination

-- Different Clash Setups- It allows Naviworks to run and save clashed test against BIM 360 Model Coordination managed datasets.
+- Different Clash Setups- It allows Naviworks to run and save clashed tests against BIM 360 Model Coordination managed datasets.

-- Review Group Clashes and issue Screenshot- User can review individual as well as group clashes in Navisworks and it can also be tracked with attached screenshot.
+- Review Group Clashes and issue Screenshot- The user can review individual as well as group clashes in Navisworks and it can also be tracked with the attached screenshot.

 - 4D Simulation– Navisworks allows users to leverage all the tools, including 4D simulation, depending on the design data.

-- NWF- Use of NWF files with other users enables referencing, content management via Model Coordination.
+- NWF- Use of NWF files with other users enables referencing, and content management via Model Coordination.